CIML-bioinformatic/BMMlab_Prostate-CD45Pos-PTENKO/README.md

 In order to prepare the environment for analysis execution, it is required to:

-- Clone the github repository and set the WORKING_DIR environment variable
+- Clone the GitHub repository and set the WORKING_DIR environment variable
 - Download the data
 - Install the Docker environment to run the analysis interactively
 - (optional) Install Snakemake and Singularity to run the analysis workflow